nismod/git-novice/_includes/slides/08-collab.md

 # 8. Collaborating

 Questions:
-- "How can I use version control to collaborate with other people?"
+- How can I use version control to collaborate with other people?

 Objectives:
-- "Clone a remote repository."
+- Clone a remote repository.
-- "Collaborate pushing to a common repository."
+- Collaborate pushing to a common repository.

 Keypoints:
-- "`git clone` copies a remote repository to create a local repository with a remote called `origin` automatically set up."
+- `git clone` copies a remote repository to create a local repository with a remote called `origin` automatically set up.

 ---